jansenmtan/YGOtoTTS/README.md

 Run the program.
 The deck is ready to spawn in-game in Tabletop Simulator.

-If the images are taking too long to upload (program stuck on `Uploading images to remote host...`), you can insert your own image links at this file: `images/deck_image_urls.txt`
+If the images are taking too long to upload (program stuck on `Uploading images to remote host...`), you can insert your own direct image links at this file: `images/deck_image_urls.txt`

 If you don't trust the executable, you can build it yourself from the source code.